xnull-eu/xnull-music-bot/README.md

 ## Features in Detail

 ### Auto-updating FFmpeg
-- Automatically downloads and installs FFmpeg (~120MB)
+- Automatically downloads and installs FFmpeg (~150MB)
 - Checks for updates on startup
 - Keeps only necessary files
-- Downloads 7-Zip standalone extractor (~1MB) for extraction
+- Auto-updates when new version is available
+- Version tracking to ensure latest build

 ### Queue Management
 - Add songs anywhere in the queue